 Don’t be like me.
 Instead, have a hat with a brim for those overcast and rainy days.
 You don’t have to wear it any other time, but you’ll be glad to have it when it’s keeping rain out of your eyes.

 This is the most important component to make sure that your run in the rain is as comfortable as possible.
-Don’t skimp on a bad rain jacket.
-You’ll be upset that you didn’t get a nicer jacket when you’re out in the rain with a sub-par rain shell.
+Don’t skimp on your rain jacket.
+The joy you feel at saving a buck will evaporate quickly the first time you are out in the rain with a sub-par rain shell.

-If it’s heavy rain, you’ll want a GORE-TEX or waterproof jacket so that you aren’t completely drenched when you finish your run.
-If it’s light rain, a windbreaker or water-resistant jacket is fine, but remember that light rain can always very quickly turn into heavy rain, so be prepared.
+If it’s heavy rain, throw on a GORE-TEX or waterproof jacket so that you aren’t completely drenched when you finish your run.
+If it’s light rain, a windbreaker or water-resistant jacket is fine, but remember that light rain can always very quickly turn into heavy rain.
+So be prepared.

 A base layer can always be helpful, but especially so if it’s cold outside.
-Don’t be caught like I was during my 10k with only a tank and no base layer, as cold rain poured down.
-Depending on the temperature, you’ll want either a short-sleeved or long-sleeved base layer.
+Don’t be caught like I was during a recent 10k, with only a tank and no base layer, as cold rain poured down.
+Depending on the temperature, pick either a short-sleeved or long-sleeved base layer.

 I always like to step outside with my running gear on and see how I feel.
-If I’m super cold, chances are that even when I start raining and getting hotter, it still won’t warm me up enough and I need another layer.
+If I’m super cold, chances are that even when I start running and getting warmer, it still won’t warm me up enough.
+If that’s the case, I add another layer.
 Remember you can always take off a layer mid-run if it’s too warm!

 Waterproof Running Shoes

 While these are not a necessity, waterproof shoes can be nice to have, especially if it tends to rain a lot where you live.
 Just remember that they aren’t foolproof.
-Your feet may still get from sweat and rain can seep into your shoe through the ankle, so don’t worry if all you have is just a normal pair of running shoes.
+Your feet may still get wet from sweat.
+Rain can, of course, also seep into your shoe through the ankle, so don’t worry if all you have is just a normal pair of running shoes.

 What NOT to Wear in the Rain